Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 publish: true
 title: Mostly How I Built This Site
 ---

-	- [ ] AND on that note, check that making the repo private doesn't wreck the actual publishing.
-Ideally want the repo private, with everything in, but only publishing the things I've explicitly told it to.
-	- [ ] Also on that, there's the [Quartz syncer](https://github.com/saberzero1/quartz-syncer) plugin (more palaver, installed via BRAT for now), which needs everything to have a true "Publish" flag in properties.
-Not sure if that's about to break everything tho.
-	- [ ] See also [Quartz Themes](https://github.com/saberzero1/quartz-themes) for modifying appearance

-Ooh, *interesting*.
-Might wanna rethink having things added to the gitignore file itself, and once the repo is private, relying on actual Quartz to *not* publish anything private.
-Or not.
-As it stands, anything *ignored* isn't even being added to the online repo.
-TBH that might be the better way to go.
-Obsidian (and sync) can handle all the local files, and it probably saves a bit of time not giving the build/deploy phase having to go through the extra files that it's not going to publish anyway.

 # Mostly How I Built This Site

 ## Inspiration / Reasoning